BYLAW 9210

 2. The Board may give such directions, if any, for the implementation of the policy as it deems appropriate and may require that regulations drafted by the administration be brought back to the Board for approval.

-3. If the Board does not give specific directions for administrative regulations the Superintendent shall prepare such regulations in accordance with By-law 9220.
+3. If the Board does not give specific directions for administrative regulations, the Superintendent shall prepare such regulations in accordance with Bylaw 9220.

 4. Administration shall prepare a report with respect to the implementation of a policy which report shall be presented to the Board on or before the earlier of the following dates:

-a. that date one year after the adoption of the policy
+a) that date one year after the adoption of the policy

-b. that date fixed by the Board for presentation of such a report
+b) that date fixed by the Board for presentation of such a report

 Minor Updating Process

-From time to time minor updating of a policy is needed to reflect current nomenclature and other operational requirements.
+From time to time, minor updating of a policy is needed to reflect current nomenclature and other operational requirements.
 Types of minor updating are new position descriptions, gender language, number sequences and organization of manuals where required.
 Minor updating will be done without submission of each updated policy to the Board.
-The Board will be advised in writing of any such updates for their information.
+The Board will be advised in writing of any such updates for its information.
 This process will not change the intent

 of any documents.